 Sesame: what are they?

-They are sesame Sesame flower seeds, which is native to Africa and widespread in India.
+They are sesame Sesame flower seeds, which are native to Africa and widespread in India.
 It’s now grown worldwide for the tiny seeds that add a nutty flavor to wherever they’re used – in bread, on sushi, and on shrimp toast.
 They’re packed with nutrients, just 1 ounce contains 25% of your recommended daily allowance of magnesium and iron – although you shouldn’t be eating many as they also provide 21% of your daily fat allowance.

 Are They Safe For Dogs?